FOrmyown/coroutines/README.md

 ### [1.2.0] - 2016-09-18
 - CHANGED: Performance improvement: Deferred operand stack and local variable table saving until Coroutine suspended.
 - CHANGED: Performance improvement: No longer autoboxing when storing/loading operand stack and local variable table.
-- CHANGED: Performance improvement: No longer autoboxing when caching return value of continuation points.
+- CHANGED: Performance improvement: No longer autoboxing when caching return value of suspendableContext points.
 - CHANGED: Performance improvement: Operand stack reloads after a save only if it's needed.
 - CHANGED: Performance improvement: Casting of operand stack items only if it's needed.
 - CHANGED: Performance improvement: Pushing/popping of method states only if it's needed.